investingsnippets/investingsnippets.github.io/content/posts/modern-portfolio-theory.md

 In a previous post about [Return & Volatility of a Multi-Asset Portfolio](/post/portfolio-expected-return-and-risk) we saw how the correlation of the prices of two assets was a key part to achieving lower volatility than the volatility of the assets' individually.
 We built a visual proof with just two random assets.

-This "visual proof" is called Efficient Frontier
+The locus of all frontier portfolios in the mean-variance plane is called Portfolio Frontier.

 ![jpg](https://upload.wikimedia.org/wikipedia/commons/e/e1/Markowitz_frontier.jpg)